The evolution of US Army uniforms over the last 240 years

-In the more than 200 years since the US declared independence from the English in 1776, the uniforms of those serving in the US Army have changed drastically.
+In the over 200 years since the US declared independence for the English in 1776, the uniforms of those serving in the US Army have changed drastically.

 We have highlighted some of the major advancements in US Army uniforms in the graphic below.